 Miscanthus [Great Lakes Bioenergy Research Center]

-Over 10 years (2007-2017), three Bioenergy Research Centers (BRCs), supported by the Genomic Science program made significant advances toward this new biobased economy.
+Over 10 years (2007-2017), three BRCs, supported by DOE's Genomic Science program made significant advances toward this new biobased economy.
 They produced multiple breakthroughs in the form of deepened understanding of sustainable biomass production practices, targeted reengineering of biomass feedstocks, development of new methods for deconstructing feedstocks, and engineering of microbes for more effective production of a diverse range of biofuels.

 In all, these three BRCs produced 2,696 peer-reviewed publications, 619 invention disclosures, 397 patent applications, 199 licenses or options, 101 patents, and 14 company startups.
 Through this work, they transferred substantial insight and expertise to industry through cooperation with both large and small companies.